-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 The data protection regime in Hong Kong is the Privacy (Data) Protection Ordinance (PDPO).

-The PDPO is highly relevant to AI companies in general.
+The PDPO is highly relevant to AI companies in general, in so far as they deal with personal data.
 The Office of the Privacy Commissioner for Personal Data (PCPD) has made it clear that the PDPO applies to the collection and use of personal data by AI.
 Please see questions 1.1 and 1.7 for further details.

 4.2 What is the applicable cybersecurity regime in your jurisdiction and what specific implications does this have for AI companies and applications?